neighbourhoodsnetwork/zeroex-take-order-bot/README.md

         Private key of wallet that performs the transactions.
 Will override the 'WALLET_KEY' in '.env' file.

         -r, -R, --rpc           <rpc url>
-        RPC URL that will be provider for interacting with ethereum network.
+        RPC URL that will be provider for interacting with evm.
 Will override the 'RPC_URL' in '.env' file.

         -o, -O, --orders        <path/to/orders.json>
         Path (relative or absolute) to the file that holds the orders to operate on.
 If provided will ignore './orders.json' file.